 The top 10 ranked superior universities for each of the following three aspects are designated.

-Conditions for designation Research capability A high number of newly adopted programs for grantin-aid for scientific research, etc. Collaboration with society High percentages of revenues from commissioned or joint research, and from donations, etc. International cooperation High numbers of international students and Japanese students dispatched to universities in other countries, a high number of internationally co-authored papers, etc. What is Designated National University Corporation capable of:
+Research capability Collaboration with society A high number of newly High percentages of revenues from adopted programs for grantcommissioned or joint research.
+International cooperation High numbers of international students and Japanese students dispatched to universities in other countries, a high number of internationally co-authored papers, etc. What is Designated National University Corporation capable of: